Student ID card

 Your student ID card is valid for the duration of your study, and you must carry it on University premises.

 Collecting your student ID card is a mandatory step in the enrolment process.
-If you are attending campus, you will need to pick up your card in person within four weeks of the start date of your course (for those courses starting in September 2020).
-If you are a student on a distance learning course or if you have made an application for remote study in semester one, you must pick up your ID card within 4 weeks of your arrival in the UK (which must be prior to your required attendance date).
+If you are attending campus, you will need to pick up your card in person within four weeks of the start date of your course.
+If you are a student on a distance learning course or if you have made an application for remote study in semester one, you do not need to collect an ID card until you arrive on campus.

 Before we can issue your student ID card, you must complete online enrolment.
 Once you've enrolled, you can visit the Cathays Park or Heath Park collection point (depending on where your course is based) to collect your student card.